Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Introduction

 \subsection{Main results}

-Our work has two primary contributions. (i) We give the first \emph{quantitative quantum soundness bounds} for every bipartite compiled Bell game whose optimal quantum strategies are finite-dimensional, showing that the compiled score is provably close to the game’s ideal quantum score.
-In fact, for all bipartite compiled Bell games, we obtain upper bounds for the compiled scores in terms of the sequential NPA hierarchy. (ii) We formalize and fully characterize a \emph{sequential} variant of the NPA hierarchy, a tool that underpins our analysis and is of independent interest.
+Our work has two primary contributions. (i) We give the first \emph{quantitative quantum soundness bounds} for bipartite compiled Bell games admitting finite-level sequential NPA convergence, showing that the compiled score is provably close to the game's ideal quantum score.
+More generally, for all bipartite compiled Bell games, we obtain upper bounds for the compiled scores in terms of the sequential NPA hierarchy. (ii) We formalize and fully characterize a sequential variant of the NPA hierarchy, a tool that underpins our analysis and is of independent interest.
 In the following, we give more details.

 \textit{Quantitative bound for bipartite compiled Bell scores.} Let $\cG$ be any bipartite Bell game and $\cG_{\comp}$ its compiled version.
 Our first main result upper-bounds the score $\omega_{\comp}^{\lambda}(\cG_{\comp},S)$ achievable by any QPT strategy~$S$ as the ideal commuting-operator score $\omega_{\mathrm{qc}}(\cG)$ plus two error terms: an approximation term $\epsilon(n)$ arising from level~$n$ of the sequential NPA hierarchy and a negligible cryptographic term (from the QHE scheme and the implementation of~$S$).
-When $\cG$ admits a finite-dimensional optimal strategy, the hierarchy has a feasible solution at some finite level $n_0$, so $\epsilon(n_0)=0$ and we obtain a negligible gap to the tensor-product quantum value.
+When the sequential NPA hierarchy attains the commuting score at some finite level $n_0$, or even admits a flat optimal solution at level $n_0$, then $\epsilon(n_0)=0$ and we obtain a negligible gap to the quantum value.
 The precise statement is as follows. \begin{maintheorem}[\cref{thm:GeneralQuantBoundFiniteSecurityQCValue,cor:MainBoundFiniteSecurityQCValue}] Consider any bipartite Bell game $\cG$ with commuting quantum score $\gamevalueqcopt{\cG}$.
-Then, for any QPT strategy $S$, its achievable score $\gamevalueCompile{\lambda}{\cG_{\comp}, S}$ is bounded as
+Then, for any QPT strategy $S$ and for every $n > 0$, its achievable score $\gamevalueCompile{\lambda}{\cG_{\comp}, S}$ is bounded as